Registration & Payment

 Needles & Pins

 - Our classroom is equipped with pins that you are welcome to use in class.
-If you expect to leave pins in your project beyond class time, please bring some of your own glass or metal-head pins to prevent a pin-deficit in the classroom.
+If you expect to leave LOTS of pins in your project beyond class time, please bring some of your own glass or metal-head pins to prevent a pin-deficit in the classroom.

 - Each sewing machine will be equipped with a medium-sized universal needle.
 Should you need a specialty machine needle, you must provide it and remove/replace it with the standard needle at the end of class.